Banurr/DAR_HW_4/README.md

 ## Endpoints to check
 All endpoints are written in the Shelter API postman collection

-## Filter endpoint
+## -Filter endpoint
-All query attributes are not necessary!
+-All query attributes are not necessary!
-For paging some default values provided!
+-For paging some default values provided!
-Values in the request are snakeCase!
+-Values in the request are snakeCase!

 ### Searching by fields
 name type location